-3. The average rating on each of Standards 6, 7, 8, 9 and 10 must be a four (4) on a five-point scale.
+- 3. The average rating on each of Standards 6, 7, 8, 9 and 10 must be a four (4) on a five-point scale.
 The program will not be approved for an on-site evaluation if the average is less than four (4) on any of those standards.
 The program should make improvements before submitting the application to the ASE Education Foundation for review.
-A program will be denied accreditation if the on-site evaluation team average rating on Standards 6, 7, 8, 9 or 10 is less than four.

-- 4. A "YES" response must be achieved on all six (6) criteria in Standard 12 if the program is using it to meet the instructional hour requirements for the purpose of accreditation.
+A program will be denied accreditation if the on-site evaluation team average rating on Standards 6, 7, 8, 9 or 10 is less than four. - 4.
+A "YES" response must be achieved on all six (6) criteria in Standard 12 if the program is using it to meet the instructional hour requirements for the purpose of accreditation.
 The program will not be approved for an on-site evaluation if it cannot support a "YES" response to each criterion on the program evaluation form.
 A program will be denied accreditation if the on-site evaluation team does not give a "YES" response to all six (6) criteria in Standard 12.
 This applies only to programs using the provisions in Standard 12 for the purpose of meeting instructional hour requirements. - 5.
-A program may not be approved for an on-site evaluation if the average rating on Standards 1- 5 and 11 is less than a four on a five-point scale.
-A program may be denied accreditation if the on-site evaluation team average rating on Standards 1 5 and 11 is less than four.
+A program may not be approved for an on-site evaluation if the average rating on Standards 1-5 and 11 is less than a four on a five-point scale.
+A program may be denied accreditation if the on-site evaluation team average rating on Standards 1 - 5 and 11 is less than four.
 Approval for on-site evaluation or accreditation will be made by the ASE Education Foundation, based on the number of standards rated at 4 or 5 as well as the individual rating on any standard rated less than four.

-6. All IMMR instructors must be ASE certified in T4, T6, T8, and one other Medium/Heavy Truck certification (T2, T3, T5, T7).
+Effective 1/1/2023 Page 13 of 119 Revised 7/3/2023 6.
+All IMMR instructors must be ASE certified in T4, T6, T8, and one other Medium/Heavy Truck certification (T2, T3, T5, T7).

-All TST and MTST instructors must hold current ASE certifications in T6 and T8, and in the medium/heavy truck area(s) (T2, T3, T4, T5, T6, T7, and T8) they teach.
+All TST and MTST instructors must hold current ASE certifications in T6 and T8, and in any other medium/heavy truck area(s) (T2, T3, T4, T5, and/or T7) they teach.

+Instructor Qualifications

-Instructor Qualifications IMMR T/ T0 T4 plus one other Medium/Heavy Truck ASE Certification.
-TST MTST Т6, Т8 Instructor Area(s) Taught.
+T4 plus one other Medium/Heavy Truck ASE

+IMMR TC T0 Certification.

+TST MTST T6, T8 Instructor Area(s) Taught.
 Program must cover T2-T8